OrangeReaper/abStartupManager/README.md

 ## Warnings

-abStartupManager is intended to run as a normal user but use some commands that require ''sudo'' rights. the file ''/etc/sudoers'' could be modified to allow the user running abStartupManager the necessary permissions as follows:
+abStartupManager is intended to run as a normal user but use some commands that require *sudo* rights. the file */etc/sudoers* could be modified to allow the user running abStartupManager the necessary permissions as follows:

 ```
   $ sudo visudo